uuosio/python-contract-demos/README.md

 livereload .
 ```

-# Running demo with UUOSKit
+# Running demos with UUOSKit

-First install [UUOSKit](https://github.com/uuosio/uuoskit), then use the following command to run the demos.
+First, install [UUOSKit](https://github.com/uuosio/uuoskit), then use the following command to run the demos.

 ```bash
 cd tests